-To the extent that there was any one thing that motivated my fascination with China early on, it was wonderment over the scale and persistence of the Chinese state.
-Especially as I continued my studies in college, I was particularly taken by the fact that the broad outlines of political, economic and family organization had striking continuities over millenia, right into the middle of the 19th century, and fairly consistent over an area larger than Europe.
-Obviously there were changes over time, and a historian will be able to summarize many differences between time periods and regions, but I would hazard a guess that someone frozen during the Han and thawed out in the early nineteenth century would recognize the world around him in a way that a Roman legionnaire frozen in the time of Augustus and thawed out in the early nineteenth century would not.
-This is not necessarily a good thing, but this continuity fascinated me.
+To the extent that there was any one thing that motivated my interest in China early on, it was wonderment over the scale and persistence of the Chinese state.
+Especially as I continued my studies in college, I was particularly taken by the fact that the broad outlines of political, economic and family organization had striking continuities over centuries and at least by the late nineteenth century were fairly consistent over a very large area.
+Obviously there were changes over time and variations between regions, and a historian or anthropologist will be able to summarize many differences between time periods and regions, but I would hazard a guess that someone frozen during the Han and thawed out in the early nineteenth century would recognize the world around him in a way that a Roman legionnaire frozen in the time of Augustus and thawed out in the early nineteenth century would not.
+This is not necessarily a good thing, but this continuity is striking.
 I was also fascinated by the ability of the state to govern a large population and large area with a remarkably small bureaucracy, and when necessary mobilize resources, especially people, across long distances.

 I did eventually read many of the major works of Chinese philosophy in translation and was impressed by the sophistication of the discussions of statecraft and governance, but I never connected to any of it on a personal level the way many people seem to, and never saw any of it as a source for inspiration or guidance.
 Then again, I haven’t come across anything in Western philosophy that I regard as a source of inspiration or guidance.
 I wasn’t particular interested in Eastern religion or martial arts.
 I do appreciate Chinese art and poetry, but that appreciation came later, after I had already been studying China.